Family Wants Independent Probe In Fatal Police Shooting Of Teen In Colorado

 Then a torrent of officer gunfire is unleashed and Bailey falls to the ground.

-At least eight shots could be heard on the video of the Aug.
+At least eight shots can be heard on the video of the Aug.
 3 incident.
 Bailey, 19, later died in the hospital.

 According to the El Paso County coroner, Bailey was shot four times — three times in the back and a fourth time in the right arm.
 An autopsy declared the manner of death to be homicide.

-In the immediate aftermath of the shooting, police had claimed Bailey reached for a firearm prior to running from officers and being shot.
+In the immediate aftermath of the shooting, police had claimed Bailey reached for a firearm prior to running from the officers and being shot.

 This is not apparent from the police video.
 And it's a point underscored by Bailey family attorney Darold Killmer, who spoke to reporters on Thursday.